Xylocopa darwini

 Xylocopa darwini, the Galápagos carpenter bee, is the only native species of bee in the Galápagos Islands, to which it is endemic.
 Altogether, only three species of bee are found in the islands.
-This species found on 75% of the largest islands.
+This species is found on 75% of the largest islands.
 It is sexually dimorphic and is known for its complex behavior.
 As the only native bee, Xylocopa darwini serves as an important primary pollinator within the plant-pollinator network of the archipelago.

 Description

 The leaf-cutter bee and the wool carder bee are introduced, making the Galápagos carpenter bee the only native species.
 As a sexually dimorphic species, the male and female bees look different.
 The female bee is dark and shiny with black setae, and is commonly found throughout the year.
 The male is rarer, with a black abdomen and yellow-brown setae.
 A rare specimen in the Smithsonian collection exhibits gynandromorphism, with a visually female left side and a visually male right side.